 About the Program

-Cadets receive a competitive starting salary of $43,064 with annual increments over the five-year program.
+Cadets receive a competitive starting salary of $50,876 with annual increments over the four-year program.
 Additionally, Cadets are provided with an education allowance to cover university tuition fees, meaning that they are able to graduate without any HECS debt.

-The UOW Management Cadetship is a five-year program designed to optimise a Cadet's employability so they graduate with a broad range of skills applicable to their degree with work experience.
+The UOW Management Cadetship is a four-year program designed to optimise a Cadet’s employability so they graduate with a broad range of skills applicable to their degree with work experience.

 Professional and Organisational Development Services